JonasAlfredsson/docker-nginx-certbot/README.md

 FROM jonasal/nginx-certbot:latest
 COPY conf.d/* /etc/nginx/conf.d/
 ```

 Don't forget to build it!

 ```bash
 docker build --tag jonasal/nginx-certbot:latest .
 ```

 ### The `run` command
 Irregardless what option you chose above you run it with the following command:

 ```bash
 docker run -it --env CERTBOT_EMAIL=your@email.org -p 80:80 -p 443:443 \
 -v nginx_secrets:/etc/letsencrypt jonasal/nginx-certbot:latest
 ```
-The `CERTBOT_EMAIL` environment variable is required by Let's Encrypt, so they
-can contact you in case of security issues.

 > You should be able to detach from the container by pressing
   `Ctrl`+`p`+`Ctrl`+`o`